leolanese/leolanese/README.md

 <br />

-### What I'm doing as Senior Team Lead / Software Engineering "Manager"? 🚀
+### What I'm doing as Software Engineering Manager / TPM ? 🚀

 > Finding a truly exceptional leader is hard to find, parting with them is challenging and impossible to forget.